 Autumn is right around the corner and brings both a beautiful and busy time to the Great Smoky Mountains.
 It’s the annual show of colors in the fall that attract sightseers in huge numbers to the area.
-As the summer comes to an end the green pigments in the leaves of nearly 250 species of native trees to the area start to deteriorate and give other colors a chance to be seen.
+As the summer comes to an end, the green pigments in the leaves of nearly 250 species of native trees to the area start to break down and give other colors a chance to be seen.

 Elevation affects the specific time this change of colors happens.
-Higher elevations in the park have a different climate that resembles that of New England and color starts to display as early as mid-September.
+Higher elevations in the park have a different climate, one that resembles that of New England.
+Color starts to display as early as mid-September here.
 Elevations above 4000 feet start to join in on the action between early to mid-October.
 The peak of fall color reaches the mid to lower elevations between mid-October and early November.

 The Best Places To Catch The Show

 Early – Mid-October: Clingmans Dome Road, The Blue Ridge Parkway, or The Foothills Parkway.